 There is a point somewhere in the first month or two where that sense of wonder scales back somewhat.
 Everything is still new to your child, but as a parent, you start to get comfortable in your role.
 But in that first week, nothing was rote.
 Nothing was part of a schedule.
 I did not mind waking up in the middle of the night.
 I did not mind changing diapers.
 I did not mind getting formula all over me.
 I welcomed it.
 I was excited about it.
 I still do not mind those kinds of things now, but the excitement over a dirty diaper is definitely gone.

 During this time, I also gained so much more appreciation for my wife, which I previously did not even think was possible.
 She was so strong before and during the birth of our son, and she did so much to nurture him after he was born.
-The amount of pride I felt as a father and husband during that first week was incalculable.
-I did not think I could love my wife any more than I already did, but somehow the heart makes room.
+The amount of pride I felt like a father and husband during that first week was incalculable.
+I did not think I could love my wife any more than I already did, but somehow the heart makes the room.

 We were stressed and sleep-deprived, sure.
 But we could just stare at our son lying there sleeping, and that was enough.
 Watching him open his eyes and experience the world was overwhelming.
 I had this innate understanding that I needed to provide for him.
 And that first week of learning the ropes gave me those tools to provide.
 Figuring out how to comfort him and feed him and change him that first week meant everything to me.
 I started out that week nervous and overwhelmed, and ended the week feeling like I could do anything.
 And that is to say nothing of my wife.
 She was up constantly throughout the night.
 She really gave everything she had for our family.
 That first week, as exhausting as it could be, brought us so much closer together.